SBDI/sales-agent/README.md

-Here’s a more concise version of your README:

----

-# 🛍️ Virtual Sales Agent
+# 🛍️ Smart Sales Agent

-This project implements a **Virtual Sales Agent** using **LangChain**, **LangGraph**, and **Streamlit**, powered by the **Groq API**.
+This project implements a **Smart Sales Agent** using **LangChain**, **LangGraph**, and **Streamlit**, powered by the **Groq API**.
 The agent assists customers with product inquiries, order placement, order tracking, and personalized recommendations.
 Sensitive actions, like creating orders, require human approval through a human-in-the-loop mechanism.

 <p align="center">
   👉 Check out the <a href="Streamlit hosted Agent">Live App Here !</a> for a demo!